coky-t/owasp-mastg-ja/Document/0x04-Testing-Processes-and-Techniques.md

 Ideally the customer can share a data classification policy that is already considering all different requirements and clearly defines sensitive information.
 This will become then the baseline during testing.
 The data classification should be applicable to:

-* data at rest,
+* Data at rest,
-* data in use and
+* Data in use and
-* data in transit
+* Data in transit

 For example, regulations in Singapore for financial institutions has imposed a requirement to encrypt passwords and PINs explicitly, even though they are already transmitted via HTTPS.
 Even though this might not be a vulnerability from the point of view of a tester, it is mandatory to raise this finding as a compliance issue.

 If no data classification policy is available, the following should be considered as sensitive information:

 * User authentication information (credentials, PINs etc.),
 * Personal Identifiable Information (PII) that can be abused for identity theft: Social security numbers, credit card numbers, bank account numbers, health information,
 * Highly sensitive data that would lead to reputational harm and/or financial costs if compromised,